dprojas/Chikungunya/README.md

-chik
+Chikungunya Virus
 ====

-Papers and metadata for the emerging chikungunya epidmic in the Americas
+Papers and metadata for the emerging chikungunya epidemic in the Americas

-Put some details here.